Planning a trip to Aberdeen? Here are our top picks...

 The public transport in Aberdeen doesn't compare to larger European cities, but it allows you to get around.
 With the absence of companies like Uber, taxi fares are expensive.

 Not renting a car?
 Take the Jet2 bus from the airport directly into the city.
 It’s easier and faster during rush hour.
 The centre (downtown) is very accessible on foot so rent a car for the days you want to explore the surrounding area.

-There are countless whisky trails in the Aberdeenshire region.
+There are countless whisky tours and trails in the Aberdeenshire region.
 If you’re a novice figuring out your single malts from your blends, or Speysides from Islays, it can get a bit overwhelming.

 Before deciding which trail or distillery to visit, or if you’re short on time, head to Aberdeen’s local whisky bar, The Grill.
 It looks very unassuming from the outside, however you’ll leave armed with a bit of whisky knowledge and some good memories.
 While navigating your way through the whisky book, you’re sure to strike up some interesting conversations with friendly locals too.

 The city has some incredible architecture, but a trip to Old Aberdeen has to be on your itinerary.
 King’s College, a university founded in 1495, is a highlight for most tourists and be sure to visit Powis Gate Towers just along the road, as well as St Machar’s Cathedral and The Spittal.

 Head just a little further out of Old Aberdeen through Seaton Park to a medieval crossing called the Brig O’Balgownie (a brig meaning bridge in Scots).
 It is a beautiful slice of history tucked away in a suburb and one of Scotland's oldest bridges - very cool!